-It's normal to be sore after a hard workout.
-And — congrats! — that could even mean you're gaining muscle.
-Here's an overview of what you need to know: for starters, you're going through delayed onset muscle soreness, or DOMS.
+Delayed onset muscle soreness, or DOMS, is super common and often nothing to worry about.
 Though research on DOMS is ongoing, it's widely believed that it's a result of microtears in the muscles that lead to gradual inflammation.
 Eccentric movements where we're lowering our bodies under control (think: going down for a squat or deadlift or lowering your arms in a bicep curl) are believed to be the culprit.
 If you're adding extra reps to your workout or doing something you've never done before, you're more likely to experience soreness.
-But, how long is DOMS supposed to last?

-The short answer is yes, DOMS for three days is normal.
-(Relieved yet?)
+The good news is, it's typically totally fine for your muscles to be sore for three days.
 DOMS typically lasts from one to three days, but this will vary based on how intense it is, Paul Searles, CSCS, from the New York Sports Science Lab, told POPSUGAR.
 The more total reps you do in a workout, the more microtrauma in the muscles and the more sore you'll be.
 "It is not uncommon to feel the effects for up to a week following an intense, high-volume workout," he explained.
 "Additionally, if your body isn't adapted to the type of workout or exercises you are performing, the soreness after is usually more intense."

 Due to something called the "repeated bout effect," the more you do a workout that made you sore, the easier it will become.
 However, if you continue to exercise on sore muscles, this might prolong your recovery time, Tyler noted.
-Good alternatives would be some active recovery like walking or exercising other muscle groups instead (take a Spin class to rest your aching arms, for example).
+If you want to work out but your muscles are achy, good alternatives would be some active recovery like walking or exercising other muscle groups instead (take a spin class to rest your aching arms, for example).

 You can try to prevent DOMS by easing into workouts gradually.
-Once it sets in, DOMS can't exactly be cured, but you can take measures to ease the discomfort.
-Check out these home remedies and our articles on how to treat sore back muscles, sore legs, and sore chest muscles specifically.
-Don't be afraid of DOMS, but be mindful of it!
+Once it sets in, though, DOMS can't really be "cured" — but you can take measures to ease the discomfort.
+More info about each of these can be found here, but some home remedies include: